 Public transportation options like the train and buses can be good options to lower your carbon footprint.
 Metros and subways are better for the environment than single-occupancy vehicles.
 Also, they reduce road congestion, which often leaves cars idling while giving off emissions.
 Some cities have electric buses, which use fuel cells or batteries to produce up to 50% fewer emissions than buses running on natural gas.

-Embracing more eco-friendly travel options involves small steps like riding a bus or walking to larger changes like using an electric train or flying direct.
-While these changes seem small, they can significantly impact the environment positively if more people follow the same path.
+Embracing more eco-friendly travel options involves small steps like riding a bus or walking to more significant changes like using an electric train or flying direct.
+While these changes seem small, they can positively impact the environment if more people follow the same path.
 How have you changed your life to support eco-friendly living?
 Leave a comment below.

 About the Author